Team-GhostLand/GhostLand7/README.md

 ### Miniature Shader
 * Whatever stuff was in Baseline

+### Aether
+* Disabled Cumulus button
+* Disabled tips

+### FlightAssistant
+* Made the HUD green (*to MidnightSP: did you change this, or is that the defualt?
+Cuz it's white in their screenshots*)

+### Structure Credits
+* Cleared visited structures list
+* Cleared any default overrides/blacklists that they had
+* Disabled the "visited=don't show again" behaviour (**this must be reset in final release!**, or the players will get spammed with structure notifications)

+### Observable
+* Survived the announcement

 ## Things to mention to people
 * See: [Issue](https://github.com/Team-GhostLand/GhostLand7#issues) about entering